quanteda/tutorials.quanteda.io/content/multilingual/overview.markdown

 options(width = 110)
 ```

-The corpus `data_corpus_udhr` contains the Universal Declaration of Human Rights in over 400 languages languages.
+The corpus `data_corpus_udhr` contains the Universal Declaration of Human Rights in over 400 languages.
 We can process European languages (English and German), but also the Middle Eastern (Arabic and Hebrew) and East Asian (Chinese and Japanese) languages appropriately.

 ```r